City-of-Helsinki/mlops-template/README.md

 ### 3. Initializing your project

-After setting up your local dev environment, you must edit the
+Few last tweaks before you are good to go:

 1. Edit `LICENCE`, `Makefile`, `settings.ini`, `docs/_config.yml` and `docs/_data/topnav.yml` according to your project details.
-You can continue editing them in the future.
+Don't worry - you can continue editing them in the future.
 2. Remove the folder `ml_project_template` with the command `git rm -r ml_project_template`.
 A new folder with the name of your repository will be created automatically when calling `nbdev_build_lib`.
 3. Recreate the python module: `nbdev_build_lib`.
 In the future, repeat this step every time you move between notebooks to ensure your python modules are up to date.
 4. Recreate the html doc pages: `nbdev_build_docs`.
 In the future, repeat this step every time you push code to ensure your documentation is up to date.